hanyunseo01/EVE/README.md

 ## 🛠️ Troubleshooting

-If you encounter issues while running **ThyroScope**, check the solutions below for common problems.
+If you encounter issues while running **EVE**, check the solutions below for common problems.

 #### 1. `is not a valid Windows path` Error ⚠️